Agglomerative Likelihood Clustering: Introduction

 Here, we again exploit the Noh Ansatz \cite{noh_model_2000} and the Maximum Likelihood Estimation (MLE) approach first introduced by Giada and Marsili \cite{giada_data_2001,giada_algorithms_2002}.
 We call the new algorithm Agglomerative Likelihood Clustering (ALC); it has the benefit of being less computationally expensive than the Parallelized Genetic Algorithms (PGAs) previously implemented in \cite{yelibi_fast_2020,hendricks_detecting_2016,hendricks_high-speed_2016}.
 The performance enhancement arises from being able serialize the algorithm into a brute-force search across cluster configurations so as to avoid unnecessary computational expense of genetic algorithm used in, {\it e.g.} the f-SPC implementation.

-The paper is as follows: in Section \eqref{sec:giada_marsili} we introduce the Giada-Marsili model, in Section \eqref{sec:alc} we describe the optimization algorithm, in Section \eqref{sec:synthetic} we consider clustering of synthetic generated time-series data, section \eqref{sec:bootstrap} provides additional tools for when the signal-to-noise ratio is relatively low, section \eqref{sec:performance} discuss the improvements over the previous algorithm and compares our new method to HDBSCAN,this is followed by the discussion and conclusion in Section \eqref{sec:discussion} that highlights the performance of the algorithm we have introduced.
+The paper is as follows: in Section \eqref{sec:giada_marsili} we introduce the Giada-Marsili model, in Section \eqref{sec:alc} we describe the optimization algorithm, in Section \eqref{sec:synthetic} we consider clustering of synthetic generated time-series data, Section \eqref{sec:bootstrap} provides additional tools for when the signal-to-noise ratio is relatively low, Section \eqref{sec:nested} explores the solutions recovered for complex correlation matrices with nested block structure, Section \eqref{sec:performance} discusses and compares our new method execution runtime to the previous algorithm and HDBSCAN,this is followed by the discussion and conclusion in Section \eqref{sec:discussion} that highlights the performance of the algorithm we have introduced.